 Command Name R/W Value ос Processing Light Activity Write Enables lights showing processing activity.
 Use OC for Doppler (-A, -C) and oC for FMCW (-B, -C) sensors.
 Disable the lights with Oc or oc.
 By default, the processing activity lights are disabled. ОН Human Readable Date/Time Write Outputs the timestamp in a human readable manner based on the Unix Epoch time: Thu Jul 2 2020 14:56:39.368 GMT,"m",0.6.
 Set the time with the C= n command with accuracy of seconds (not milliseconds).
 Use Oh to turn off.
 IJ JSON Mode Write Turns on output to format data in JSON format.
 An example would output: {"speed":"0.06"}.
 Use Oj to turn off JSON mode.
 OL LED Control Write Turn the LEDs on (OL) or off (OI).
-Turning off the LED's can save approximately 10mA of current consumption. ОМ Magnitude Report Write Turn on reporting of the magnitude associated with the speed.
+Turning off the LED's can save approximately 10mA of current consumption.
+OM Magnitude Report Write Turn on reporting of the magnitude associated with the speed.
 The magnitude is a measure of the size, distance, and reflectivity of the object detected.
 For Doppler, type Om to turn magnitude off.
 When turned on, magnitude information is reported before speed/range information.
 For FMCW, type oM to turn on and om to turn off.
-ON Radar Sign Mode Write Sensor looks at a stream of data to confirm an object is present and then reports the max speed of the object from all the speed reports.
-If a higher speed is seen it will be reported.
-This simplifies the data output to a single speed report for a detected object instead of the typical 5-20 reports.
+ON Detected Object Write Sensor determines if an object is present by looking for 2 consecutive speed reports.
+If met, the max speed detected is reported.
+If a faster speed is detected, additional speeds are reported.
+This lowers the number of speed reports for a given detected object.
 Use On to turn the mode off.
 On O=n Number of Reports Write Define how many reports to provide. n is a number between 1 and 9 when using On.
 To set up to 16 outputs, use O=n.
 The number n applies to magnitude and speed reports.
 OP/oP Phase Data Write Outputs phase information from the FFT processing for the OPS243-C. Use OP for speed and oP for range.
 Use Op or op to turn off.